maurei/ph2-pA-week-1-passion-project/README.md

-A user (admin) can manipulate accounts (+ and -)																				(functional, no UI) A user (admin) can supply additional data such as description, DoI to manipulation 			(functional, no UI) A user (admin) can undo manipulation 																										(functional, no UI) A user (member) can log on to web interface of application															(functional, no UI) A user (member) can view manipulations of own account	on web application								(under dev)
+A user (admin) can manipulate accounts (+ and -)																				(functional, no UI) A user (admin) can supply additional data such as description, DoI to manipulation 			(functional, no UI) A user (admin) can undo manipulation 																										(functional, no UI) A user (admin) can edit additional manipulation data																		(functional, no UI) A user (admin) can CRUD another user (member)																						(functional, no UI)

-v2
-A user (admin) can edit additional manipulation data
-A user (admin) can CRUD another user (member)
-A user (admin) can still see deleted users archive (post mvp)
+A user (member) can log on to web interface of application															(functional, UI present) A user (member) can view manipulations of own account	on web application								(functional, UI present)